CVanchieri/Portfolio/Post_OpenCVFacialRecognition.md

 ![twitter](https://github.com/CVanchieri/DSPortfolio/blob/master/assets/images/ImageFacialRecognition/face_recognition.png?raw=true) <br>

 ## Image facial recognition using OpenCV.
-There is a Pipfile in the repo with the necessary imports as well as 2 folders, 1 for the face images to learn from and 1 for the image we are trying to recognize faces from.
+There is a Pipfile in the repo with 2 folders, 1 for the face images and 1 for the test image.

 ---